LYNCH·LLP

 Questions about Examiner Julian Scott Mendel

-• What is Examiner Mendel's overall allowance rate?
+• What is Julian Scott Mendel's overall allowance rate?

-No. The allowance rate describes past decisions on 37 disposed applications and is not a prediction of any specific application's outcome.
+The pooled allowance rate describes past outcomes and is not a prediction of any specific application's outcome.
+Individual applications depend on claim scope, specification, prior art, and examiner findings in each prosecution.

 ◈ RESPONDING TO AN OFFICE ACTION